SiFli SDK RF Test Guide

 Over-the-air LMP_test_control from the tester

-R&D RF debugging, fast RF verification on the production line
+R&D RF debugging, fast production-line RF verification

 bt_rftest / bt_enter_no_signal_dut_mode()